 State and local appropriations, grants, and proceeds from District special programs account for the District’s income.
 The District is professionally audited on a regular basis.

-District Directors, staff, and representatives of cooperating agencies meet the first Wednesday of each month.
+District Directors, staff, and representatives of cooperating agencies meet the second Thursday of each month.
+Please check our calendar for actual dates.
 The public is welcome to attend.
 Board work sessions and standing committee meetings are held as needed.